JustBeWell Team Member

 That telephone call was on the Thursday and on the following Monday morning I was sitting with him.

 To say I was sceptical would be the understatement of the year.
 I had suffered from a misguided relationship with food for over twenty years.
-I had been severely bulimic for over five years, how could someone talking to me for an hour ‘cure’ me.
+I had been severely bulimic for over five years, how could someone talking to me for an hour ‘help’ me.

 He did.